algolia/autocomplete/packages/website/docs/parseAlgoliaHitReverseSnippet.md

 Returns the non-matching parts of an Algolia hit snippet.

-This is a common pattern for Query Suggestions.
+The `parseAlgoliaHitReverseSnippet` function lets you parse the non-highlighted parts of an Algolia hit's snippet.
+This is a common pattern for [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/), where you want to highlight the differences between each suggestion.

 <PresetAlgoliaNote />